jusolibre/BlogAPI/README.md

 <h1>Welcome to our API REST github page.</h1>
 <br><br>

-This API was created using slim so we will give you <strong>examples using localhost and the port 8080</strong>, but you will be able to use it on the port you choose and with your database.
+This API was created using slim so we will give you <strong>examples using localhost and the port 8080</strong>, but you will be able to use it on the port you have chosen and with your database.
 <br>

 <h5 style="font-size:140%;">YOU WILL NEED TO UNCOMMENT THE LINE <em>always_populate_raw_post_data = -1</em> IN YOUR PHP.INI FILE </h5>